whiteboxdev/example-a-star/README.md

 # A*
-Demonstration of the A* algorithm and pathfinding.
+Example of the A* algorithm and pathfinding.

 Watch the reference video: https://www.youtube.com/watch?v=
 Play with the interactive HTML5 demo: https://klaytonkowalski.github.io/bundles/a-star/index.html